-When your everyday diet is high in sodium, your blood pressure will be higher.
-This puts stress on the veins and arteries that hold your blood and makes your heart work harder to pump blood.
-Over time the damage to your arteries and heart can lead to a stroke or a heart attack.
+Having a higher blood pressure puts stress on the veins and arteries that hold your blood and makes your heart work harder to pump blood to the body.
+Over time, the damage to your arteries and heart can lead to a stroke or a heart attack.